rbbratta/rhcos-slb/sdn-to-ovn/README.md

 ```

 Notes:
-* hardcode the MTU because DHCP MTU might not propogate
+* hardcode the MTU because DHCP MTU might not propagate
 * delete old `brcnv` interface with IP, `state: absent`
 * always disable DHCP on all other interfaces
 * since we know the PRIMARY MAC, don't use `copy-from-mac:` for br-ex, hardcode